ariakit/ariakit/examples/menu-nested-combobox/readme.md

    });
    ```

-2. Next, we can use the same approach to determine if the item is checked:
+2. Next, we can use the same approach to determine if the item is checked in our custom `MenuItem` component:

    ```jsx
    const checked = menu.useState((state) => {